Featured | May 14, 2021

 Over the past few years, I have been approached by a number of agencies that sought my advice on how to grow.
 So, during the lockdowns of the past year, I’ve held dozens of free coaching sessions, attempting to guide these aspiring agency leaders away from the common pitfalls, towards the things that I’ve found make a huge difference.
 In these sessions the same few questions and topics resurface, so I thought it was worth writing them up for any other founders to get a jumpstart on things.

 Here are some of the main recommendations that I regularly find myself making.
-Between them, they cover many of the big things any marketing agency needs to do in order to stand out, grow and operate in as painless a manner as possible.
+Between them, they cover many of the big things any digital marketing agency needs to do in order to stand out, grow and operate in as painless a manner as possible.

 (Whilst I keep mentioning “marketing agencies” throughout, I believe these topics to be pretty universal for any start-up or scale-up, regardless of the sector you operate in.)